gofynd/fdk-client-golang/documentation/PLATFORM.md

-Company profile object.
-See example below or refer `LocationListSerializer` for details
+List Product Sizes.
+See example below or refer `AllSizes` for details

-Schema: `ListALLSizes`
+Schema: `GetAllSizes`